llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 ### io_frame_length "option"

-Declaration of the possible frame length using the [Declaration of options](#Declaration-of-options) format, in samples.
+Declaration of the possible frame length using the [Declaration of options](#Declaration-of-options) format, in bytes.
 A sample can be multichannel but is still counted as one sample.

 ```
-io_frame_length  {1 1 2 16 }   ; options of possible frame_length in samples
+io_frame_length  {1 1 2 16 }   ; options of possible frame_length in bytes
 ```

 ### io_frame_duration "U option"